multiscale-cosim/TVB-NEST/nest-io/doc/topology/Topology_UserManual.rst

 -  Several other functions changed names, and there are many new functions.
 Please see Ch. \ :ref:`4 <sec:inspection>` for an overview.

--  All nest.topology functions now require lists of GIDs as input, not "naked" GIDs
+-  All nest.topology functions now require lists of node IDs as input, not "naked" node IDs

 -  There are a number of new functions in nest.topology, I tried to write good doc strings for them